Types of Service Dogs

 Hearing dogs can memorize different sounds and reproduce corresponding responses.
 For example, a pet may alert you to a ringing phone by touching or gesture.

-The best thing about these service dog categories is that almost any breed is suitable to perform their functions.
+The best thing about these service dog categories is that almost any breed is suitable to perform its functions.
 They must be calm and certainly not afraid of noise or other harsh sounds to notify the owner on time.

 Seizure Alert Dogs